 Construction would occur near portions of the cultural resources presumed eligible.
 In accordance with Measure CUL-1, a Post-Review Discovery and Monitoring Plan will be implemented during construction to help resolve potential adverse effects to cultural resources if encountered during project construction.
-Therefore, the anticipated cultural resources finding for this project is No Adverse Effect with Non-Standard Conditions.
+Therefore, the cultural resources finding for this project is No Adverse Effect with Non-Standard Conditions.
+SHPO provided concurrence with the finding on March 26, 2018 (see Appendix C).